This page is also availabel in: Spanish

 Another rising star during that period was Pardavé, one of the most important comedic actors in the history of Mexican cinema who was known for turning frowns upside down, mockery into joy and failure into life.
 According to Nalle in the chronicle “Joaquín Pardavé, el actor de mil caras”, Pardavé was able from a very young age to understand the rhythm of the streets in the marquees and zarzuelas.

 According to Javier García-Galiano, on the introduction chapter of the book: “Roberto Gavaldón, filmmaker”, Roberto Gavaldón rose as a filmmaker with great technical skill, working on movies with carefully thought themes written by renowned authors, and a comprehensive team of artists and film industry professionals such as: José Revueltas, Mauricio Magdaleno, Luis Spota, Manuel Fontanals, Gunther Gerzso, Alex Phillips, Gabriel Figueroa, Raúl Lavista, and others.

-Emilio “El Indio” Fernández (actor), Mauricio Magdaleno (writer), Gabriel Figueroa (photography), Dolores del Río (actress) and Pedro Armendáriz (actor) were contacted by Films Mundiales studio in 1943 to take part in the most successful project from its time.
+Emilio “El Indio” Fernández (actor), Mauricio Magdaleno (writer), Gabriel Figueroa (photography), Dolores del Río (actress) and Pedro Armendáriz (actor) contacted by Films Mundiales studio in 1943 to take part in the most successful project from its time.
 Their first work together was “Flor silvestre”, the film in which Dolores del Río made her début in Mexican cinema.